Magic number (physics): Doubly magic

-Doubly-magic effects may allow existence of stable isotopes which otherwise would not have been expected.
+Doubly magic effects may allow the existence of stable isotopes which otherwise would not have been expected.
 An example is calcium-40, with 20 neutrons and 20 protons, which is the heaviest stable isotope made of the same number of protons and neutrons.
 Both calcium-48 and nickel-48 are doubly magic because calcium-48 has 20 protons and 28 neutrons while nickel-48 has 28 protons and 20 neutrons.
 Calcium-48 is very neutron-rich for such a relatively light element, but like calcium-40, it is stabilized by being doubly magic.
+As an exception, although oxygen-28 has 8 protons and 20 neutrons, it is unbound with respect to four-neutron decay and appears to lack closed neutron shells, so it is not regarded as doubly magic.

-Magic number shell effects are seen in ordinary abundances of elements: helium-4 is among the most abundant (and stable) nuclei in the universe and lead-208 is the heaviest stable nuclide.
-Alpha decay (the emission of a He-4 nucleus - also known as an alpha particle - by a heavy element undergoing radioactive decay) is common in part due to the extraordinary stability of Helium-4 which makes this type of decay energetically favored in most heavy nuclei over neutron emission, proton emission or any type of cluster decay other than He-4 emission.
-The stability of He-4 also leads to the absence of stable isobars of mass number 5 and 8 - indeed all nuclides of those mass numbers decay within fractions of a second to produce alpha particles.
+Magic number shell effects are seen in ordinary abundances of elements: helium-4 is among the most abundant (and stable) nuclei in the universe and lead-208 is the heaviest stable nuclide (at least by known experimental observations).
+Alpha decay (the emission of a 4He nucleus – also known as an alpha particle – by a heavy element undergoing radioactive decay) is common in part due to the extraordinary stability of helium-4, which makes this type of decay energetically favored in most heavy nuclei over neutron emission, proton emission or any other type of cluster decay.
+The stability of 4He also leads to the absence of stable isobars of mass number 5 and 8; indeed, all nuclides of those mass numbers decay within fractions of a second to produce alpha particles.

 Magic effects can keep unstable nuclides from decaying as rapidly as would otherwise be expected.
 For example, the nuclides tin-100 and tin-132 are examples of doubly magic isotopes of tin that are unstable, and represent endpoints beyond which stability drops off rapidly.
 Nickel-48, discovered in 1999, is the most proton-rich doubly magic nuclide known.
 At the other extreme, nickel-78 is also doubly magic, with 28 protons and 50 neutrons, a ratio observed only in much heavier elements, apart from tritium with one proton and two neutrons (78Ni: 28/50 = 0.56; 238U: 92/146 = 0.63).

 In December 2006, hassium-270, with 108 protons and 162 neutrons, was discovered by an international team of scientists led by the Technical University of Munich, having a half-life of 9 seconds.
 Hassium-270 evidently forms part of an island of stability, and may even be doubly magic due to the deformed (American football- or rugby ball-like) shape of this nucleus.

 Although Z = 92 and N = 164 are not magic numbers, the undiscovered neutron-rich nucleus uranium-256 may be doubly magic and spherical due to the difference in size between low- and high-angular momentum orbitals, which alters the shape of the nuclear potential.